 I often get asked, what's the best alcohol option for weight loss?
 A white spirit is usually the answer.
 Remember, one nip (not a double) is one unit of alcohol.
 Pair this with soda water or a diet mixer for the lowest calorie option.
 Just remember, you are still getting the negative impacts of alcohol.

 One of my favourite tips is to offset every unit of alcohol with a glass of water.
-Not only will that help reduce some of the negative effects of alcohol and keep you hydrated, often it helps reduce your intake of alcohol in general simply because you feel full, and while your consuming water you have less time to drink alcohol!
+Not only will that help reduce some of the negative effects of alcohol and keep you hydrated, often it helps reduce your intake of alcohol in general simply because you feel full, and while you are consuming water you have less time to drink alcohol!

 Thanks for tuning into this week's Motivational Monday.
 Be sure to check out any of my free blogs here on my website.